Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies

-In this paper, we present a hybrid analog-digital way to design the non-adiabatic protocol for transferring edge states in a SSH model with odd-number sites.
-Building on the concept of shortcuts to adiabaticity \cite{STA_2019}, our method involves deriving the counter-diabatic (CD) terms through a variational approach \cite{Sels_2017}, also referred to as quantum transitionless driving \cite{Berry_2009}.
-This implies the incorporation of approximate two-body and many-body interactions \cite{claeys2019floquet}, easily implemented in digitized adiabatic computation \cite{Narendra2021prappl}.
-By incorporating these CD terms, specifically the next-to-nearest neighbour (NNN) hopping terms between sublattice A, into the original Hamiltonian, we achieve an efficient representation of adiabatic dynamics.
+In this paper, we present a hybrid analog-digital way to design the nonadiabatic protocol for transferring edge states in an SSH model with odd-number sites.
+Building on the concept of shortcuts to adiabaticity \cite{STA_2019}, our method involves deriving the counterdiabatic (CD) terms through a variational approach \cite{Sels_2017}, also referred to as quantum transitionless driving \cite{Berry_2009}.
+This implies the incorporation of approximate two-body and many-body interactions \cite{claeys2019floquet,Xie2022Hubbard}, easily implemented in digitized adiabatic computation \cite{Narendra2021prappl}.
+By incorporating these CD terms, specifically the next-to-nearest neighbor (NNN) hopping terms within sublattice A, into the original Hamiltonian, we achieve an efficient representation of the adiabatic dynamics.
 This ensures that the state transfer consistently aligns with the zero-energy (instantaneous) eigenstate of the original Hamiltonian.
-Furthermore, we leverage DQS within variational quantum circuits to obtain optimal CD drivings during the transfer process.
+Furthermore, we leverage DQS within variational quantum circuits to obtain optimal CD driving during the transfer process.
 Our hybrid analog-digital protocol remains remarkably resilient even when subjected to disorder.

-The subsequent sections of this article are organized as follows: in \seclabel{sec:ssh} we introduce the SSH model for an odd number of sites and delve into the characteristics of its edge state. \seclabel{sec:analog-way} outlines the non-adiabatic protocol for transferring edge states in the SSH model by using NC, elucidating CD drivings located as NNN hopping terms between sublattice A. In~\seclabel{sec:digital-implementation}, a detailed description of the quantum circuit implementation of the time evolution is provided where we find the optimal CD driving digitally.
+The subsequent sections of this paper are organized as follows.
+In \seclabel{sec:ssh}, we introduce the SSH model for an odd number of sites and delve into the characteristics of its edge state. \seclabel{sec:analog-way} outlines the nonadiabatic protocol for transferring edge states in the SSH model by using nested commutators (NCs), elucidating CD driving located as NNN hopping terms along sublattice A. In~\seclabel{sec:digital-implementation}, a detailed description of the quantum circuit implementation of the time evolution is provided, where we find the optimal CD driving digitally.
 In~\seclabel{sec:experimental-implementation}, we discuss the feasibility of various experimental platforms and robustness against disorder.
 Finally, we conclude in~\seclabel{sec:conclusions}.
-This work not only provides an efficient protocol for the edge state transfer which is applicable in different quantum platforms, but also opens a door to the synergy of quantum control and digital quantum simulation.
+This work not only provides an efficient protocol for the edge-state transfer that is applicable in different quantum platforms but also opens a door to the synergy of quantum control and DQS.